PSY 110. Introduction to Psychology. 3 Credit Hours.

 Typically Offered: Offered by Announcement Only.

 PSY 647.
-Psychological Evaluation of Children and Families.
+Psychological Evaluation Across the Lifespan.
 3 Credit Hours.

-Administration, interpretation, and psychometric evaluation of psychological tools and procedures used in the evaluation of children, adolescents, and families.
+Administration, interpretation, and psychometric evaluation of psychological tools and procedures used in the evaluation of children, adolescents, and adults.
 Attention to issues of ethics and diversity.

 Components: LEC.